Ratatat: Beginnings (2001–2005)

 Evan Mast and Mike Stroud first met as students at Skidmore College.
 They started working together in 2001, recording several songs under the name "Cherry".
 Stroud had previously toured with Dashboard Confessional in 2000.

 Ratatat debuted in 2003 with the release of the single "Seventeen Years" on Mast's and his brother Eric's (E*Rock) record label Audio Dregs in the US and Rex Records in the UK.
 Mike Stroud had been a touring member of Ben Kweller's band, but he "had enough" by 2003 and, after two years of touring, left the band after appearing on their second album, On My Way (released in 2004).
 Having signed for XL Recordings, Ratatat released their self-titled debut album, Ratatat and the single "Germany to Germany".
 The album was written and recorded in Mast's Crown Heights, Brooklyn apartment on his laptop.
 It is entirely instrumental with the exception of vocal excerpts at the beginning and end of select tracks.

 In the following year, Ratatat supported the band Interpol on their tour.
 Also in 2004, Ratatat released Ratatat Remixes Vol. 1 in co-operation with Audio Dregs, a compilation of remixed tracks by other artists, thereby garnering the attention of Rolling Stone.

 Second album, Classics (2006–2008)

 On August 22, 2006, Ratatat released their second album entitled Classics on XL Recordings.

 On October 6, 2006, Ratatat became the first band to perform a public show inside the Guggenheim Museum in New York City.

 On October 10, 2006, a new demo album from Ratatat titled 9 Beats was leaked online.
 This set of tracks does not appear on any official discography listings.
 9 Beats was not an official album, the tracks consist of short instrumental electronic musical pieces and demos for their next mixtape.
 In 2007, this release was followed by their second volume of remixed tracks, Ratatat Remixes Vol. 2.

-From June 2007 until October 2008, Ratatat had Martin Bonventre accompany them on their European tour and fall shows in America as the pianist/synthesizer player.
-Bonventre drew much attention due to his erratic dance movements on stage.
-The reason for him leaving the performance is unknown.